Computing Parameterized Invariants of Parameterized Petri Nets

 for every $j \in [n]$. \end{itemize} \begin{example} The transitions of Dijkstra's mutual exclusion algorithm (Example~\ref{ex:dijkstra}) are generated by the four local transition patterns

 and the single loop transition pattern

-\end{example} It is straightforward to see that every inspection program can be modeled by a generalized Petri net.
+We depict parts of the instance $\PN(3)$ in Figure~\ref{fig:dijkstra-instance-3}. \end{example} It is straightforward to see that every inspection program can be modeled by a generalized Petri net.
 Notice that we already gave a part of $\transitions$ in Example~\ref{ex:dijkstra} such that, when instantiated in some instance $\PN(n)$, these transitions coincide with the transitions induced by the loop pattern above when the loop is advanced.